astrolabsoftware/fink/docs/science/introduction.md

 ## How to include your science case in Fink?

 First let [us](mailto:peloton@lal.in2p3.fr,emilleishida@gmail.com,anais.moller@clermont.in2p3.fr) know about your science proposal!
 If you already have a working scientific module, we would be super happy to make the integration within the broker, otherwise we will design it together.
 The procedure is described in the [fink-science](https://github.com/astrolabsoftware/fink-science) repository or you can follow the [tutorial](../tutorials/create-science-module.md) on creating a science module.
-To help the design, you can find what information is available in an alert [here](ztf_alerts.md), or check the current Fink [added values](added_values.md).
 Keep in mind, the criteria for acceptance are:

 * The science module works ;-)
 * The execution time is not too long.